International students of Tehran University visited Tehran Peace Museum

 Currently housed in a building donated by the municipality of Tehran within the historic City Park, the Tehran Peace Museum is as much an interactive peace center as a museum.

 The museum's peace library includes a collection the implementation of peace to oral histories of veterans and victims of war.
 Permanent and rotating peace related art exhibitions displaying the work of amateur international and Iranian artists are also housed in the museum complex.
 Finally, the Iranian secretariat for the international organization " Mayors for Peace" is housed in the Tehran Peace museum.
 Tehran Peace Museum was temporarily closed for public visitors in 2010 for redesign and the new building with completely new design was inaugurated in a ceremony on 28 June 2011.
 Mr Koichiro Maeda, Director of Hiroshima peace Memorial Museum was special guest of the reopening of Tehran peace museum.
+Director Maeda and Deputy Mayor of Tehran cutting the ribbon during the opening ceremony of TPM, June 2011 |

 |